Sherillyn/case-matera/README.md

 The responses to the endpoint are either:

-200 - successful update
+200 - successful update;

-400 - invalid request body
+400 - invalid request body;

 404 - bank account that is not found.